johnwargo/pi-remind/readme.md

 Revision History
 =================================
+2017-04-17: While my home internet connection was out one day, I noticed that the application always sets the indicator LED to blue while it's checking for new calendar events.
+As a user, this is confusing to me as it makes me believe that things are OK when I see that the LED is blue.
+So, to fix this, I added a `has_error` variable that the application checks to see if the previous calendar check resulted in an error, in this case it leaves the LED red.
+Also added a try/except block around the initialization code that checks the user's credentials with Google.
+If the network's not available, the existing code fails catastrophically, so I thought it would be nice to indicate the error with all red LEDs then exit the app.

 2016-08-23: Added an updated .desktop file (`start-remind.desktop`) back to the project.
 This one actually works. ;-)

 2016-08-21: Removed .desktop file and replaced it with a shell script that actually works.
 Made some major edits to the readme.md file.